This post is split into three parts. Click and choose!

 The youngest attendee, Connie, was 10 years old.
 Peter introduced her to us and all the great work she's already done.
 I was lucky to get to speak (and dance!) with her.
 I heard about the adventures she's been on with coding so far, saw some of her work and chatted with her about Harry Potter.
 She is a Gryffindor.

 Connie was also Upfront.
 Other people were too, including my good friend Anwen.
 I first learned about being Upfront last year at UX London where I met the great Lauren Currie.
-She is from Scotland and has done a tonne of amazing work - check it out here.
+She is from Scotland and has done a tonne of amazing work.
 She wanted a way for people to get experience being on stage without having to speak.
 What happens is a few chairs are set up on one side of the stage, and aspiring speakers sit down while a speaker gives their talk.
 Lauren hopes these people gain enough confidence to speak one day.
 I am on the Upfront blog :-)

 As I mentioned in the first section of this post, there was a low stage, and also face-to-face speaker discussion - both of which broke down barriers between speakers and attendees.
 There has been talk around 'hero-worship' of speakers at some conferences.
 This certainly was not the case here, and I'm sure many people had a much more genuine experience because of it.

 Some things weren't as obvious as inclusive measures at first glance, but they were there.
 For example, Peter convinced the venue to add gender-neutral toilets.
 He took the advice of Nat Tarnoff on adding animation warnings for those with vestibular disorders, and also added warnings about flashing lights and loud videos.
 There was plenty of vegan and vegetarian food and snacks.
 Based on past feedback, Peter set a board game evening up to run alongside gin and whisky tasting for those who didn't want to drink.